 Our team is led by cardiac surgeon Dr. Aubrey C. Galloway, who has more than 35 years of experience in the surgical treatment of patients with aortic root aneurysms and complex aneurysms of the aortic arch and thoracoabdominal aorta, and Dr. Thomas Maldonado, an international leader in aortic repair who pioneered the use of stents for treating thoracoabdominal aneurysm.
-Their unique partnership, supported by Dr. Deane E. Smith and Dr. Neal S. Cayne and other members of our cardiac and vascular surgery teams from Manhattan and Long Island, allows us to provide aneurysm treatment for people who have been told elsewhere that they are not candidates for surgery.
+Their unique partnership, supported by Dr. Deane E. Smith, Dr. Neal S. Cayne and other members of our cardiac and vascular surgery teams from Manhattan and Long Island, allows us to provide aneurysm treatment for people who have been told elsewhere that they are not candidates for surgery.

 Our expertise in the care of complex aortic aneurysms translates to treatment for all types of aneurysms as well as aortic dissection.
 We use minimally invasive endovascular approaches, open surgery, and a hybrid of the two to create treatment strategies that are customized to each person’s unique diagnosis.